Diegoolei/applied_cryptography/README.md

 - How to analyze and break weak encryption algorithms
 - The importance of using cryptographically secure primitives
 - Practical application of cryptanalysis techniques
+- Vulnerabilities in time-based key generation systems
+- The dangers of insufficient entropy in cryptographic keys

 **Warning**: These are educational examples.
 Always use established cryptographic libraries for production systems.